marijnalta/whatsapp/README.md

 You're ready to go now!

 ## Some minor bugs
-- It might not work if you're whatsapp language is english.
+- It might not work if you're whatsapp language is english (dutch works fine).
 - The next word prediction is sometimes a bit off.

 Both issues will be fixed soon.